Where to ice fish in Boulder Junction

 In the forest east of Boulder Junction, you’ll find Partridge Lake, 235-acre lake that’s a hotspot for bluegill.

 This lake is pretty small at just 70 acres, but great lakes sometimes come in small packages – the lake is loaded with crappie.
 It’s located west of Boulder Junction and is part of the 10-lake Manitowish Chain O’ Lakes.

 Not every great lake requires a trek into the backcountry.
-Located in Boulder Junction, 516-acre Boulder Lake is accessible via two landings and is rich in walleye.
+Located in Boulder Junction, 516-acre Boulder Lake is accessible via Airport Road and is rich in walleye.
 It’s also a jig’s throw away from lodging and dining spots in town.